The Mystery Already Given

 December 13, 2023

-This session explores the difference between direct experience and mental mapping, examining how the belief that something is fundamentally wrong creates suffering.
-Through meditation and dialogue, the teacher distinguishes between unavoidable pain and self-created dukkha, and encourages participants to investigate the source of their desires and take bigger risks from a place of wholeness rather than lack.
+A meditation and dialogues exploring the difference between direct experience and the mental maps we mistake for reality.
+The teacher examines how the belief that something is fundamentally wrong creates suffering, distinguishes pain from dukkha, and invites participants to recognize desires arising from love rather than lack.

 The Mystery Already Given